NL (complexity): Certificate definition

 Cem Say and Abuzer Yakaryılmaz have proven that the deterministic logarithmic-space Turing machine in the statement above can be replaced by a bounded-error probabilistic constant-space Turing machine that is allowed to use only a constant number of random bits.

-Descriptive complexity
+Descriptive definition

-There is a simple logical characterization of NL: it contains precisely those languages expressible in first-order logic with an added transitive closure operator.
+In descriptive complexity theory, NL is defined as those languages expressible in first-order logic with an added transitive closure operator.

 Closure properties

 The class NL is closed under the operations complementation, union, and therefore intersection, concatenation, and Kleene star.